 Ultimately, YouTube’s goal is to keep users on the platform for as long as possible.
 It does this by making it easy for you to find an endless supply of videos it thinks you’ll like.

-The algorithm’s work appears in several places across the site.
+The algorithm’s work appears in several places across the site and the app.

 First, there is YouTube’s homepage, showing you rows and rows of video suggestions: